symfony/symfony-docs/security.rst

 Allowing Unsecured Access (i.e. Anonymous Users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a visitor isn't yet logged in to your website, they are treated as
+When a visitor is not yet logged in to your website, they are treated as
 "unauthenticated" and don't have any roles.
 This will block them from
 visiting your pages if you defined an ``access_control`` rule.